divelab/GOOD/docs/source/configs.rst

-Configs and command-line arguments
+Configs and Command-line interface (CLI)
 ============================================

 There are always many configuration dilemmas in managing code running configurations.

-Traditional command-line arguments
+Traditional CLI arguments
 ------------------------------------

-When we only use command-line arguments as running configs, it is always annoying to run code like this:
+When we only use CLI arguments as running configs, it is always annoying to run code like this:

 .. code-block:: shell